UCLAIS/Machine-Learning-Tutorials/README.md

 8. Primary Component Analysis (PCA) and Dimensionality Reduction (Can skip this part)

 9. Unsupervised Learning: Clustering
     a.
-Algorithms of K-Means Clustering
+K-Means Clustering

 10. Perceptron
     a.
-Single
+SLP
     b.
 MLP

 11. Tensorflow 2.0 + Keras Intro